 - Leaving content stale; we revisit articles when formulas or best practices change.

 Builder gel nails should feel like a protective shell, not a gamble.
-I publish what works in the salon, adjust when data proves otherwise, and keep safety at the center.
 Thanks for trusting me with your nails.
+If you need the full foundation again, return to the Builder Gel Nails guide and start from the basics.